 For the first time, in Infinity War, the MCU seems far more focused on the larger, eleven-year saga it’s spinning than its individual components.
 This isn’t a film that’s concerned with furthering individual character arcs or deepening relationships.
 It is the Dark Night of the Soul, and only the Dark Night of the Soul.
 Its only aim is to pound its protagonists down, strip away their hope, and set the stage for their final showdown (currently scheduled for May 3, 2019.
 Mark your calendars).

 This isn’t to say Infinity War is bad, or even that it isn’t fun.
 Despite its darker function in Marvel’s overall narrative, it’s still full of the type of quippy humor and quick-witted dialogue that has always defined the MCU, and there are multiple moments throughout the film where my theater laughed, cheered, and applauded.
 What’s more, despite its daunting runtime, Infinity War never feels ponderous, with the pacing moving along at a pretty aggressive clip.
-The action is intense (albeit choppy; the beautiful choreography of Black Panther or the Captain America films is nowhere to be found in Infinity War, which favors explosions, visual chaos and rapid-fire cuts over intricately staged fights), and — for the first time ever — the score is actually effective, using Alan Silvestri’s main Avengers theme to its full potential.
+The action is intense (albeit choppy; the beautiful choreography of Black Panther or the Captain America films is nowhere to be found in Infinity War, which favors explosions, visual chaos and rapid-fire cuts over intricately staged fights), and for once, the score is actually effective, using Alan Silvestri’s main Avengers theme to its full potential.
 (Although, after Thor: Ragnarok, I think the Russos missed a prime opportunity for an “Immigrant Song” needle drop, which we can all just agree is Thor’s theme song now, right?)
 And while the onus is on the audience to show up fully versed on every character’s name and backstory, if you are up to speed, it’s pretty enjoyable to see them all interact with one other, especially since Infinity War makes a point of pairing up characters who have never previously met, which leads to some truly delightful moments.

 Still, don’t go in expecting Infinity War to taste like anything Marvel has dished up before.
 The characters and MacGuffins may be familiar, but the way this particular story unfolds is uncharted territory, both for the MCU and for films in general.
 Like the comic events it’s meant to evoke, Infinity War feels ambitious and game-changing, with stakes so high they seem almost unimaginable and an ending that poses far more questions than it answers.